gyh1621/braindump/content/posts/20210108151044-where_storage_lives.md

 -   pool of memory, also lives in RAM
 -   technically slower than stack when allocating and releasing memory
+    -   overheads
+        -   find unused chunks with required space
+        -   bookkeeping mappings of chunks and addresses passed to caller

 ## Constant storage {#constant-storage}